Be Prepared: Essential Legal Documents for Your Aged Care

 Glossary of Terms

 To better understand the role of each document, below is a brief definition of each.
-Be aware that each Australian State and Territory has its own legislation for Powers of Attorney, appointments of Enduring Guardianship, and Advance Health Directives and, as a result, different forms of documentation.
+Be aware that each Australian State and Territory has its own legislation for Powers of Attorney, appointments of Enduring Guardianship, and Advance Care Directives and, as a result, different forms of documentation.